aiven/devportal/docs/products/cassandra/howto/disable-cross-cluster-replication.rst

 .. topic:: Result

-   You've disabled CCR on your service by deleting the service used as a sink for replicated data.
+   You've disabled CCR on your service by deleting one of the peer services in the CCR service pair.

 Disable CCR with CLI
 --------------------